DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 The manifest must include every file listed in the archive *except* the manifest itself.
 It must not be compressed, encrypted (apart from encrypting the entire archive), or contain any other entries in its **Format** except the file path.

-A decoder which detects an invalid manifest file must treat the archive itself as invalid, for consistency with the way the decoder should behave towards any other invalid format values, even though the manifest is "a file within the archive" in the strictest technical sense.
+A decoder which detects an invalid manifest file must treat the archive itself as invalid, for consistency with the way the decoder should behave towards any other invalid format values, even though the manifest is merely "a file within the archive" in the strictest technical sense.